 Parsley, lemon balm, sage and thyme also have excellent medicinal properties for treating winter ailments.
 If you’re all bunged up, sage helps to dry up mucus while thyme helps to liquefy stubborn mucus.
 Both are also very good antiseptics and make a delicious healing tea that can be served with a little honey and lemon if needed.
 A combination of thyme and ivy is an old favourite for mucus and coughs.
 Other home-grown winter wonders that can be cultivated in most South African gardens are hyssop (Hyssopus officinalis), which has expectorant properties for relieving bronchitis, and yarrow (Achillea millefolium) for lowering fevers.
 A standard infusion is generally three to six teaspoons of fresh herb, or one to two teaspoons of dried herb, which can be taken at a rate of 250 ml three times a day.

 Self-medicating with single (simplex) remedies can be analogous to detective work.
 There are however combination (complex) remedies that are effective for common ailments, even though this is not the preferred ‘classical’ homeopathic approach.
 Complexes are helpful if you cannot determine or find the correct simplex remedy for a disorder, such as a cold.
 Oscillococcinum is possibly one of the best-known complexes for this purpose, which effectively prevents and treats symptoms of colds and flu such as fever, chills, and body aches.
 Pentagen, made by Natura, is also a good complex for halting and treating upper respiratory tract infections.
+Pegasus offers a kit with various remedies for the cold and flu, including one for bronchial relief and immune defence.
 For more specific treatment consult a qualified, registered homeopath.

 VITAMINS, MINERALS AND NUTRITION